blitzdex27/node-begin/readme.md

 - Copy the 'devSrc' into the root of your project
 - On your terminal run "node devSrc"

+# Quickstart

+For common users:

+> node devSrc -a
+> node devSrc -s

 # Options

 Running "node devSrc" will install default set of configurations.
 To install different configurations refer to the list below: